rycus86/demo-site/src/res/specs/ssl.md

 has *certbot* to take them one-by-one and execute them.
-In the template, the `--manual-auth-hook` parameter refers to a *Shell script* that will save the challenge file with the appropriate content on a *shared volume* that maps onto the static file folder on *nginx*.
+In the template, the `--manual-auth-hook` parameter refers to a *Shell script* that will save the challenge file with the appropriate content on a *shared volume* that maps onto the static file folder on *Nginx*.
 This is run before the actual challenge starts and can be cleaned up using the `--manual-cleanup-hook` parameter once it's finished.

-*certbot* saves the certificates in the `/etc/letsencrypt/live/<domain>` folder by default so we just need to make sure this also resides on a *shared volume* to make it accessible for *nginx*.
+*certbot* saves the certificates in the `/etc/letsencrypt/live/<domain>` folder by default so we just need to make sure this also resides on a *shared volume* to make it accessible for *Nginx*.

 ### Putting it all together